Mia-927/Flutter_firstApp/README.md

   downloading notion
   07
   rethink ways to plan and just do google calender
+  08
+  able to use an emulater to a physical phone
 ## Next Steps
 - Continue video
 -2026/05/06 Goal